stalj/prg-basics/09-DictionariesStacksAndQueues/_DictionariesStacksAndQueues.md

    }
    ```

-   Write a program that creates a dictionary called ‘person’ containing data from the two other dictionaries (five key-value pairs).
+   Write a program that creates a dictionary called `person` containing data from the two other dictionaries (five key-value pairs).
 Print the contents of the ‘person’ dictionary.

 1. A program contains two functions:
-   1. hotel_list(hotels) that returns a list of hotel names, separated by a comma sign
+   1. `hotel_list(hotels)` that returns a list of hotel names, separated by a comma sign
-   1. avg_price(hotels) that returns the average room price for a given list of hotels, rounded to an integer value
+   1. `avg_price(hotels)` that returns the average room price for a given list of hotels, rounded to an integer value

    Write a program that calculates and displays the average price for a room in hotels in Krakow and Sopot and indicates in which cities hotels are cheaper.
 Sample result: